EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 #### Deploy PostgreSQL Operator (if using internal database)

+!!! note
-> If using the external PostgreSQL option, skip this step.
+    If using the external PostgreSQL option, skip this step.

 ```bash
 helm upgrade --install pgo oci://registry.developers.crunchydata.com/crunchydata/pgo \